arbor-sim/arbor/doc/fileformat/cable_cell.rst

    This expression uses the *label-dictionary* in the *decoration* specification to get the descriptions of regions and locsets specified using labels.
-   The *decorations* are then applied on the provided *morphology*, creating a cable cell.
+   The *decor* is then applied on the provided *morphology*, creating a cable cell.

 Parsable arbor-components and meta-data
 ---------------------------------------